wilsonmar/oss-perf/API-loadtest-gen.md

+This page describes the different ways to generate API load test code.

-Swagger from folks at Wordnik.
+First, Swagger from folks at Wordnik.

 Alternatives to Swagger include API Blueprint and RAML.